climate-action-kits/pxt-fwd-edu/gr6-glaciers-modify.md

 Some small rectangles of white paper, folded in half—these are our 'icebergs.'

 ~hint Tell me more!
-- We use black and white paper to show how different parts of our Earth work.
+- We use black and white paper to show how different parts of our Earth react to rays from the sun.
 - The black paper is like the ocean.
 It helps us see how much light and heat the ocean can soak up or bounce off.
-- The white paper 'icebergs' help reflect light back up into the sky, which keeps the ocean from getting too warm. hint~
+- The white paper 'icebergs' help reflect light up into the sky, which keeps the ocean from getting too warm. hint~

 ## Modify Step 7
 Now, let’s get our code ready to log data.
 First, unplug your project from the computer.
-Next, hold down the A button on the Micro.
+Next, hold down the A button on the micro:bit.
 While you’re holding it, cover the baseplate with white paper.
 Keep holding the button for 8 seconds, then let go and take off the paper.

 ~hint Tell me more!
 - We start with a white paper to see what normal data looks like.